The Human Truth Foundation

 q=199.

 When it comes to ensuring human rights and freedom, Sweden leads the world, setting excellent examples.
-Sweden performs the best in the rate of gender bias (from 7 indicators)19.
-It does the second-best in its nominal commitment to Human Rights20.
-It comes in the best 20 in LGBT equality21 (one of the highest in Europe), its success in fighting anti-semitic prejudice22 (the best in Europe), opposing gender inequality23, commentary in Human Rights Watch reports24, freethought25, supporting press freedom26, supporting personal, civil & economic freedoms27 and in speed of uptake of HR treaties28 (one of the lowest in Europe).
-Same-sex marriage was legalized in 2009, improving upon homosexual "civil-unions" that were available since 199529.
-Human Rights Watch's 2018 report states that Sweden's support of women's rights at home and internationally has been notable, especially in supporting women and girls in Saudi Arabia30.
+Sweden performs the best when it comes to its average Freedom in the World rating and in the rate of gender bias (from 7 indicators)20.
+It does the second-best in terms of its nominal commitment to Human Rights21.
+And finally, it comes in the best 20 when it comes to LGBT equality22 (one of the highest in Europe), supporting press freedom23, opposing gender inequality24, its success in fighting anti-semitic prejudice25 (the best in Europe), commentary in Human Rights Watch reports26, freethought27, supporting personal, civil & economic freedoms28 and in eliminating modern slavery29 (amongst the lowest in Europe).
+Same-sex marriage was legalized in 2009, improving upon homosexual "civil-unions" that were available since 199530.
+Human Rights Watch's 2018 report states that Sweden's support of women's rights at home and internationally has been notable, especially in supporting women and girls in Saudi Arabia31.

 For tables, charts and commentary, see: